Liukus/smashuprandomizer/README.md

 * **`sets`** (Array of Objects):

-  * Each object in this array describes a particular *Smash Up* set.
+  * Only one object here, and it's essentially a dummy housing unit for all the custom factions

 * **`factions`** (Array of Objects):